joe-speedboat/workshop.container/20 Base Components.md

 	drwxr-xr-x 8/8               0 2021-05-17 21:07 var/spool/mail/
 	drwxr-xr-x 0/0               0 2021-05-17 21:07 var/www/
 ```
-Okay, the file-system of a single layer container is again a t
+Okay, the file-system of a single layer container is packed in a tar!

+so lets start

 ## The Registry

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0NjI5NzM3NiwtMTQ5NjE5ODkzNiw2MT
-k0NzA0MjJdfQ==
+eyJoaXN0b3J5IjpbMjY4ODg5Nzk3LC0xNDk2MTk4OTM2LDYxOT
+Q3MDQyMl19
 -->